-- Not as safe, could have a serious reaction.
+- Not as safe, serious reactions can occur rarely.

 - Results can be confusing if you have a very strong reaction.

 Usually, allergy tests are perfectly safe to do when you are pregnant.
-The RAST test is completely harmless so long as blood can be taken.
+The ELISA test is completely harmless so long as blood can be taken.

 What Am I Allergic To?

-It’s never simple to work out what you have an allergic reaction to because people can experience allergic reactions to anything.
-There is even a condition called all-allergy syndrome, where you can be allergic to things completely at random, some always, some from time to time.
+It’s never simple to work out what you are having an allergic reaction to because people can experience allergic reactions to anything.

 - Grass And Tree Pollen: Also known as hay fever, you are reacting to the pollen released by grass and tree plants.